“How are you doing?” That’s a question caregivers are asked all too infrequently.

 Energy: Part of the reason to rest and renew is to recharge your battery.
 In general, a person can’t be effective running on empty.

-Space: Just taking a break from the physical space where you provide care can help you see challenges in a new light — even as new opportunities.
+Space: Just taking a break from the physical space where you provide care can help you see challenges in a new light.
 It may not take very long, either.
-A few hours — sometimes even a few minutes — can help.
-Get outside, visit a friend, or plan a weekend getaway.
+A few hours ( sometimes even a few minutes) can help.
+Get outside, visit a friend or plan a weekend getaway.

 Pleasure: Sometimes caregivers can forget that they need to enjoy life on their own terms.
-Treat yourself to a massage, dinner with a friend, or some personal shopping.
+Treat yourself to a massage, dinner with a friend or some personal shopping.
+Remember, caring for yourself isn't selfish, it's necessary for sustainable caregiving.

 Identity: It’s important not to get lost in your role as caregiver.
-You’re more than a caregiver, and you have a right — even a responsibility — to celebrate all the parts of your own life that bring you joy and comfort.
+You’re more than a caregiver, and you have a right to celebrate all the parts of your own life that bring you joy and comfort.

 Time: The time you spend away from caregiving responsibilities may help you see things differently and identify creative ways to handle daily challenges.
 Time away will help you develop a new perspective.

-Engagement: Social isolation can become a problem for caregivers, so it’s important to stay engaged with friends and family.
+Engagement: It’s important to stay engaged with friends and family.
 It’s not only a time to relax, but it can be the perfect time to share with other family and friends your answer to that question: “How are you doing?”

 Whatever circumstances you and your loved one are facing, it’s important to remember that respite care is about both of you and that respecting your own needs is as important as respecting those of your loved one.